San Francisco mandates proof of vaccination when indoors

 The announcement comes a day after Gov. Gavin Newsom said all employees at public and private schools in California will have to show proof of vaccination or face weekly testing.

-Breed was expected to announce the mandate Thursday at the historic Vesuvio Cafe in North Beach, a favorite haunt of the beat poets.
-The cafe has already been asking indoor diners to show proof of vaccination.
+Breed announced the mandate Thursday at the historic Vesuvio Cafe in North Beach, a favorite haunt of the beat poets.
+The cafe has been asking indoor patrons to show proof of vaccination since July 20.

+“Most people were really happy that we had started the policy.
+It took patience on everyone’s part.
+So, the people who were impatient or didn’t like the policy would just leave,” said Vesuvio co-owner Janet Clyde.

+“Having the weight of the government behind you, the science, the health department,” makes it easier to enforce, she said.